-On this day in 1755, an American Patriot is born.
-He is unfortunately best known for his death, just 21 years later.
+On this day in 1776, an American Patriot is executed by the British.
 Nathan Hale’s reported final words were brave and memorable.
 Maybe you’ve heard them?
 Hale declared: “I only regret that I have but one life to lose for my country.”

 Hale was attempting to help George Washington’s army, then fighting a series of battles in and around New York.
 Americans had lost the Battle of Long Island in August 1776, but then they’d made a miraculous middle-of-the-night escape across the East River.
 A few weeks later, they were driven from New York.
 Fortunately, they won a much-needed victory at Harlem Heights not too long after that.

 Washington was desperate for information about the British.
 He asked Lt.
 Colonel Thomas Knowlton to help him recruit volunteers.
 He needed spies!
 Knowlton turned to his Rangers for help.
 Only one person stepped forward: a young Captain under Knowlton’s command, Nathan Hale.